How to Make a Watermelon Cake

 Not too long ago, we celebrated my grandson's first birthday.
-It was a hot day in May and I wanted something refreshing, pretty and able to serve to both our Vegan and dieting friends.
+It was a hot day in May and I wanted something refreshing, pretty and both our Vegan/diet friendly.
 I decided to try making a watermelon cake.
 I must admit, I wasn't too sure how it would come out since I am not a talented baker.
 Well, that's the beauty of it!
-You don't have to be a baker or cook to make this.
+You don't have to be a skilled baker or cook to make this.
 It turned out to be easy to do and looked professional!
 It was most definitely not time intensive and didn't take any special skills.
 Follow these easy instructions and you will have a beautiful, healthy "cake" to be proud of!

-I made my first watermelon "basket" over 25 years.
+I made my first watermelon "basket" over 25 years ago.
 After that, I was hooked.
-I loved making melon balls to fill them with and carving elaborte handles.
+I loved making melon balls to fill them with and carving elaborate handles.
 I added flowers and other decorations to them, as well.
 Almost two years ago, I made a bassinet watermelon basket for my daughter's baby shower.
 That was also a hit!

 Clean, seasonal fruit.

 The benefits of a watermelon cake over a traditional cake.

 - Gluten free

 - It is kosher/parve

 |% Daily Value *|